SEND & Inclusion

 At Blackhorse Primary School we are committed to providing high quality education to every child.
 We believe that all children, including those identified as having Special Educational Needs or a Disability (SEN/D), have a common entitlement to an accessible, broad and balanced academic and social curriculum, and that they should be fully included in all aspects of school life where and when they are able.

 We are a friendly and fully inclusive school which takes account of all areas of additional need including the academic, physical, social, emotional and mental health needs of a child.

 Our practice and policy at Blackhorse Primary School is compliant with the Code of Practice (2015) and our SEN/D policy and Information Report has been written in collaboration with all our stakeholders and is reviewed annually and published here on our website.
 Additional information supporting pupils and parents of SEND children can also be found below.

-1. Be safe, healthy and make sensible choices
+1. knows how to stay safe, healthy, happy and make sensible choices;

 3. is a resilient, brave and inquisitive learner;

-5. Aspire to be their 'best self' and to go for it!
+5. aspires to be their 'best self' and to change the world!

 We have a specialist provision, in the form of our Resource Base, which is designated for children who have recognised Autism and/or Social Communication Difficulties.
 The role of our Resource Base is to facilitate and support inclusion into the mainstream classes.
 The Resource Base has a 22 place allocation and each Resource Base pupil has a place in a mainstream class and within the Resource base.
 The provision comprises of two classes in the resource base one for Key Stage 1 provision and the other for key stage 2 provision.
 Our aim is to fully include Resource Base pupils with their peers within mainstream.
 For more information please visit ‘Resource Base’ on our website and see further details about Resource Base admissions.